 Enjoy a walk through Berlin and enjoy an open air exhibition visit at the same time.
 Berlin is the capital of sculptures - the whole city is a giant outdoor-museum: Statues from the imperial era, magnificent facades, impressive memorials and provocative sculptures of famous artists, you can discover everything in the capital.
-We introduce you to top 11 contemporary works of art in public space and give tips for a walk into the Berlin spring.
+We introduce you to top 11 contemporary works of art in public space and give tips for a walk into the Berlin fall.
 Have fun strolling through the city!

 Tip 1: Rock, Paper, Scissors

 Every child knows the game "Rock, Paper, Scissors," which here at the Oberbaumbrücke artistically marks one of the former inner-city border crossings between East and West Berlin.
 In a six-second rhythm, the two round neon light displays change the hand signal.
 A symbol for the arbitrary decision of possible entry and exit.
 Every now and then, both displays switch to the outstretched hand for "paper," which seems a bit like offering to shake hands.
 Used as a crossing point for private citizens from 1971 to 1989.
 The best way to see the signs is to walk across the Oberbaumbrücke after dark.

 Walk: Along the Spree, for example past the East Side Gallery